 What Is a NAPCS Code?
 North American Product Classification System (NAPCS)

 What is a NAPCS code?
-The North American Product Classification System (NAPCS) is a demand-oriented framework for classifying goods and services produced and transacted across the United States, Canada, and Mexico.
-It complements the supply-oriented NAICS system by focusing on what is sold (products/outputs), not only what an establishment does (industry activity).
+The North American Product Classification System (NAPCS) is a market- or demand-oriented framework for classifying products, including both goods and services, across the United States, Canada, and Mexico.
+It complements NAICS by focusing on what is sold rather than only what an establishment primarily does.

-NAPCS was introduced as a trilateral product classification initiative to support consistent product statistics in North America.
-It is commonly used in statistical reporting and product output measurement programs and is designed to link to the NAICS industry framework for analysis.
+NAPCS was developed as a trilateral product classification initiative to support consistent product statistics across North America.
+It is especially useful for product output measurement, service-product reporting, and product mix analysis.

-Scope boundary (practical): NAPCS is a product/output framework used for statistical comparability.
-It does not replace NAICS and it is not a regulatory product taxonomy.
+Scope boundary: NAPCS is a product and output framework used for statistical comparability.
+It does not replace NAICS, and it is not a general-purpose regulatory product taxonomy.

 | System | Classifies | Orientation | Best used for |